tmtsoftware/esw/docs/src/main/technical/gateway-tech.md

 * Command Service APIs (CSW)
 * Alarm APIs (CSW)
 * Event APIs (CSW)
-* Sequencer Service APIs (ESW)
+* Sequencer APIs (ESW)
 * Admin APIs (ESW)
 * Logging APIS (ESW)

-Some services are not part of the gateway.
+Some services are not part of the Gateway.
 This is mainly because of 2 reasons:

-1. The services can be accessed via its own HTTP interface.
+1. The service can be accessed via its own HTTP interface.
 Example, Config Service.
-1. The services are not user facing.
-Example, Sequence Manager Service.
+1. The service is not user facing.
+Example, the Sequence Manager Service.

-The security directives created in the app for command and sequencer services are passed on to the routes in order to enable auth for command and sequencer services.
+The Command and Sequencer Command Services provide configurable protection to restrict certain commands to certain users.
+This is done by applying security directives on the Command Service routes that check for proper authorization.

 ## API call flow

-Let's take an example of `AbortSequence` command coming from browser to sequencer service via a gateway:
+Let's take an example of `AbortSequence` command coming from a browser to a Sequencer via the Gateway:

-1. Since sequencer APIs are protected using auth, the UI app gets a valid token from `AAS` that will enable access to sequencer API in gateway.
+1. Since Sequencer APIs are protected using authorization, the UI app gets a valid token from `AAS` that will enable access to
+Sequencer API in the Gateway.
-1. The UI app will create a `abortSequence` request using the auth token and send it to gateway.
+1. The UI app will create an `abortSequence` request using the authorization token and send it to the Gateway.
-1. Gateway validates the request auth token and the role of UI app against the `command role config`.
+1. The Gateway validates the request authorization token and the role of UI app against the `command role config`.
-1. If the validation is successful, gateway delegates the request to sequencer service.
+1. If the validation is successful, the Gateway delegates the request to the Sequencer Command Service.
-1. Sequencer service executes the request and return the stepList as response.
+1. The Sequencer executes the request and returns the `stepList` as a response.
 1. This response is given back to the UI app that made the request.

 Below diagram depicts the flow mapped by above points: